Shiva-Heidari/Shiva-Heidari/README.md

 Here on GitHub, I'm building a portfolio of quantum computing projects using **Qiskit** and **QuTiP**, showcasing my hands-on work in:

 - Quantum circuit modeling and state analysis
-- Decoherence simulation (T₁, T₂, TLS noise)
+- Decoherence simulation in superconducting qubits
 - Gate fidelity and qubit reliability under noise
 - Hardware-aware transpilation and layout visualization
 - Translating physical intuition into simulation-driven insight